Bonus Tax runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 Deferring the bonus into a 401(k)

 Routing part of a bonus into a traditional 401(k) reduces the amount subject to federal (and usually state) income tax withholding — but not the amount subject to FICA.
 Social Security and Medicare are still withheld on the full bonus.
 HSA contributions made through payroll are the rare item exempt from both income tax and FICA.
+To see what a deferred bonus does to your retirement balance over time, run it through the 401(k) calculator.
+And if your bonus comes alongside stock options, the stock option tax calculator handles the exercise-and-sale side.

 Percentage vs aggregate withholding